 In this global marketplace, we are all educators.
 While the classroom teacher often has the most direct education line to the student, many other mentors offer critical support – including parents, coaches, principals, counselors, youth leaders and employers.
 The free resources available through KWHS are here for all of you to use, however you wish.
 We are your business and finance education partner, and we provide quality teaching tools for both inside and outside the high school classroom.

 How can you make KWHS work for you?
 Here are a few suggestions:

 - Your district’s core curriculum standards require more lessons that focus on creativity, critical thinking, collaboration and communication.
 KWHS’s library of more than 400 engaging lesson plans organized around National Business Education Association standard subject areas lists related Common Core Standards and follows a clear, concise format.
 Educators must be registered KWHS users to access full lesson plans.
 Supplement your chosen plan with related KWHS articles, which include links to the KWHS Video Glossary, links to related KWHS articles and lesson plans, and open-answer conversation starters.

 - The KWHS Toolkit is an email sent once a month to provide you direct access to KWHS resources that support a specific theme.
 You must be a registered user of KWHS to receive the toolkit.
 Our hope is that the highlighted articles, lesson plans, video glossary terms, hands-on learning exercises and other resources will give you ideas and materials to use with your students, while at the same time helping you discover the various ways KWHS is creating relevant content for your classroom.
-Review the resources and consider where you and your colleagues could plug them in to existing curriculum.
+Review the resources and consider where you and your colleagues could plug them in to existing curricula.
 As with all our free KWHS online resources, we want you to use them however they fit best with your schedule and lessons, either as supplements to existing plans, or as the backbone of broader efforts.